By: Donagh Fitzgerald B.Prod Eng and Claire Wilson BSc. Last Updated: July 2024

 Process technicians work in manufacturing with the end result that their job often gets conflated, mixed up, or confused with that of manufacturing technicians.

-Process Technicians work in Process or Continuous Flow Manufacturing – take a formulation or recipe of ingredients and use processes such as a chemical or biochemical reaction, drying, refrigeration, mixing, fluidization, crushing, pulverization, screening, sieving, fermentation, distillation, separation, crystallization, evaporation, gas absorption, filtration, polymerization, isomerization, homogenization, pasteurization, etc continuously or in a batch, to make a final product which is usually a liquid, powder, gas or solid.
+Process Technicians work in Process or Continuous Flow Manufacturing – take a formulation or recipe of ingredients and use processes such as a chemical or biochemical reaction, drying, refrigeration, mixing, fluidization, crushing, pulverization, screening, sieving, fermentation, distillation, separation, crystallization, evaporation, gas absorption, filtration, polymerization, isomerization, homogenization, pasteurization, etc., continuously or in a batch, to make a final product which is usually a liquid, powder, gas, or solid.

-Think turning milk into baby formula, oil refining, gasoline, general anesthetic, plastic, cheese, butter, paint or pharmaceutical or vaccine manufacturing,)
+Think: turning milk into baby formula, oil refining, gasoline, general anesthetic, plastic, cheese, butter, paint, or pharmaceutical or vaccine manufacturing.

-In a process manufacturing plant, you typically find, lots of pipes, tanks, pumps, flow valves, steam valves, temperature gauges, boilers, vessels, reactor vessels, receiver/head tanks, silos, crackers, distillation columns, heat exchangers, boilers, steam pipes, autoclaves, clarifiers, decanters, fluidised dryers, sieves, Program Logic Controllers (PLCs) PID (Proportional Integral Derivative) Controllers, conveyor belts, etc,
+In a process manufacturing plant, you typically find lots of pipes, tanks, pumps, flow valves, steam valves, temperature gauges, boilers, vessels, reactor vessels, receiver/head tanks, silos, crackers, distillation columns, heat exchangers, boilers, steam pipes, autoclaves, clarifiers, decanters, fluidised dryers, sieves, Program Logic Controllers (PLCs), PID (Proportional Integral Derivative) Controllers, conveyor belts, etc.

-Manufacturing Technicians work in Discrete Manufacturing – This uses (non-chemical or non-biochemical) processes such as melting, casting, rolling, forging, milling, turning (on a lathe), sawing, electrical discharge machining, laser, abrasive water jet or plasma cutting, grinding, shearing, punching, stamping, machine pressing, extruding, drawing (wire), injection moulding, assembling, bolting, screwing, welding, riveting and gluing individual pieces into a distinct product often on an assembly line.
+Manufacturing Technicians work in Discrete Manufacturing – this uses (non-chemical or non-biochemical) processes such as melting, casting, rolling, forging, milling, turning (on a lathe), sawing, electrical discharge machining, laser, abrasive water jet or plasma cutting, grinding, shearing, punching, stamping, machine pressing, extruding, drawing (wire), injection moulding, assembling, bolting, screwing, welding, riveting, and gluing individual pieces into a distinct product, often on an assembly line.

-Think car assembly – Tesla’s production line for electric cars, shipbuilding, cellphones, computers, airplanes, syringes, medical pumps, scalpels, pacemakers, etc.
+Think: car assembly – Tesla’s production line for electric cars, shipbuilding, cellphones, computers, airplanes, syringes, medical pumps, scalpels, pacemakers, etc.

-In a discrete manufacturing plant, you typically find, assembly lines, U-shaped assembly areas, machine tools, CNC machine centers, robots, welders, pick and place robots, injection moulding machines, packing machines, air-powered assembly tools, painting and finishing areas, etc.
+In a discrete manufacturing plant, you typically find assembly lines, U-shaped assembly areas, machine tools, CNC machine centers, robots, welders, pick-and-place robots, injection moulding machines, packing machines, air-powered assembly tools, painting and finishing areas, etc.

-However: There can be overlap and collaboration between these roles, and specific responsibilities may vary depending on the company and industry.
+There can be overlap and collaboration between these roles, and specific responsibilities may vary depending on the company and industry.

 Watch this Video of a Process Technician’s Role!